xuanshenbo/xuanshenbo.github.com/_posts/2015-06-12-suffix-tree-clustering.md

 between words.
 STC uses suffix tree structure to efficiently identify sets of documents that share common phrases and terms and uses this information to create clusters and to concisely present their content.

+1. linear
+2. Incremental
+3. Overlapping
+4. Can be extended to hierarchical

 ###Steps <a id="steps"></a>

 STC meanly includes four logical steps:

 1. Cleaning
+  + Stemming
+  + Sentence boundary identification
+  + Punctuation elimination
-2. Constructing a generalised suffix tree
+2. Suffix tree construction
-3. Identify base clusters
+  + Produces base clusters (internal nodes)
+  + Base clusters are scored based on size and phrase score (which depends on length and word)
-4. Combine these base clusters into clusters
+3. Merging base clusters
+  + Highly overlapping clusters are merged

 ###Advantages <a id="advantages"></a>